ryanpiaskowy/jare/README.md

         counter++;
     }

-// You can get the results from the run:
+// After all lines are processed, you can get the results from the run.
+You may also inspect more details such as the individual results of rules but this is not shown in the example here.

+	// total number of rules
 	int numberOfRules = engine.getNumberOfRules();
     // total number of failed rules
     int numberOfErrors = engine.getNumberOfRulesFailed();